 Output:

-The code shows how the std::array, which is a fixed-size array, is used instead of VLAs to integrate with STL algorithms.
-The setValues function initializes the array elements to multiples of 10, and the std::array with the size 5 sets its values and prints both the elements and size of the array to the console.
+The code shows how the std::array, which is a fixed-size C++ array type, is used instead of VLAs to integrate with STL algorithms.
+The setValues function initialises the array elements to multiples of 10, and the std::array type with the size 5 sets its values and prints both the elements and size of the C++ array types to the console.

 3. Dynamic Arrays with new